potassco/fclingo/README.md

 ## Usage

+fclingo is a solver for Answer Set Programming (ASP) combined with founded conditional linear constraints.
+These constraints enable the user to use integer variables that are not subject to grounding.
+Integer variables may be undefined and, in line with the philosophy of ASP, there needs to be a justification in the logic program if a variable receives a value in an answer set.
+Conditionality allows for a generalization of aggregates commonly used in ASP.

+### Relation to clingo
+fclingo is an extension of [clingo](https://github.com/potassco/clingo) and accepts as input clingo rules enriched with founded conditional linear constraints.

+### Relation to clingcon
-fclingo accepts as input [clingo](https://github.com/potassco/clingo) rules enriched with founded conditional linear constraints.
-It relies on the constraint answer set programming (CASP) solver [clingcon](https://github.com/potassco/clingo) into whose language a fclingo program is translated. fclingo's two main advantages are foundedness of the integer variables and aggregates over integer variables.
+fclingo relies on the constraint answer set programming (CASP) solver [clingcon](https://github.com/potassco/clingo) into whose language a fclingo program is translated. fclingo's two main advantages are foundedness of the integer variables and aggregates over integer variables.
 The former allows variables to be undefined and only assume a value if a reason for that value can be derived.
 This differs to the behavior of CASP, where variables are always defined and in absence of any constraint to a variable, all possible values are enumerated.
 The latter generalizes ASP aggregates to contain integer variables that are not subject to grounding.

+### Assignments
-The answer sets to fclingo programs contain atoms `val(x,v)`, where `x` is a variable occurring in the program and `v` is the integer value of the variable in the answer set.
+The answer sets of fclingo programs contain atoms `val(x,v)`, where `x` is a integer variable occurring in the program and `v` is the integer value of the variable in the answer set.
 The absence of such an atom means the variable is undefined.

+### Language overview
-Atoms representing the constraints may have the following form:
+fclingo atoms have the following form:
 1. `&sum{lt1 : c1;...;ltn : cn} <> l0`
 2. `&sus{lt1 : c1;...;ltn : cn} <> l0`
 3. `&in{lb..ub} =: x`